drewschmidt145/myflix-client/README.md

 The front end is built using React and accesses the MyFlix API.

-## Link to the app

-    - Here is a link to the hosted version: myflix-2891.netlify.app

-## Design
+##### Design

   - This application uses a single view to access all pages and views.
 It has many different functionalities and components.
 These include the following.

 #### Main View